 If you need your nameplate information to feature color, the etching process is a solid choice.
 After the design is imprinted using a chemical or laser etching process, the characters are filled with a color of your choosing.

 While this provides a stand-out appearance, keep in mind that etching is not the most durable marking process.
 The color infill will quickly wear if exposed to tough conditions.
-While the etched metal itself will last longer, it still is susceptible to wear as the impression is not very deep in the material.
+While the etched metal itself will last longer, it is still susceptible to wear as the impression is not very deep in the material.

-Custom Valve Tags
+Custom

 At Metal Marker, our identification products are truly custom solutions.
-Our industrial label makers can create valve tags or placards of any size, shape, or design.
+Our industrial label makers can create valve tags or placards of any size, shape or design.
 Add any text, barcode, number system, logos, etc. If you want custom identification products, we can make it happen.

 Attachment Methods for Valves